nridd/GVSU-CIS350-FlyingDragons/docs/proposal-template.md

 # Method/Approach

 Our development approach will follow an agile methodology.
 The project will be divided into smaller, manageable tasks, allowing us to focus on one feature at a time.
 This will ensure that each part of the project is built, tested, and refined progressively, with regular adjustments based on feedback and testing results.
+We will meet in person or via Zoom for the planning and development of the project, in addition to individual work at home.
+All team members will take turns developing code, tests, and documentation to provide learning opportunities for everyone in different areas.

 # Estimated Timeline